How Does the Nautilus T614 Stack Up?

 Although it’s not the largest console window at this price point, the window is still easy to read and backlit showing your workout time, distance traveled and calories burned.
 There’s also quick change speed and incline buttons for on-the-fly changes and an easy-to-reach-safety stop button.

-They layout of the console is quite good – easy, intuitive with quick start and stop buttons and even a place to charge your ipad, ipod, etc.
+They layout of the console is quite good – easy, intuitive with quick start and stop buttons.

 Folding to Save Space